Nur Muhammad Taraki: Assassination

 The Soviets tried to dissuade Amin from expelling Taraki and his associates from their positions, but Amin refused.
 On 15 September, a Soviet battalion at Bagram Air Base and the embassy were put in position in an attempt to rescue Taraki, but they were never ordered to make a move as they felt that Amin's forces had the edge.
 At 8pm on 16 September, Radio Kabul announced that Taraki had informed the PDPA Politburo that he was no longer able to continue his duties, and that the Politburo subsequently elected Amin as the new General Secretary.
 After Taraki's arrest, Amin reportedly discussed the incident with Leonid Brezhnev in which he said, "Taraki is still around.
 What should I do with him?"
 Brezhnev replied that it was his choice.
 Amin, who now believed he had the full support of the Soviets, ordered the death of Taraki.
 Taraki's death occurred on 8 October 1979, when he was (according to most accounts) suffocated with pillows by three men under Amin's orders.
 Taraki did not resist nor did he say anything as he was instructed by the men to lie down on a bed to be suffocated.
 His body was secretly buried by the men at night.
 The news shocked Brezhnev, who had vowed to protect Taraki.
 It was also one of the factors of the Soviet intervention two months later.
 The Afghan media reported two days later that the ailing Taraki had died of a "serious illness", omitting any mention of his murder.

 Post-death

 On the day that Taraki was assassinated, 28 men and women from Taraki's extended family (including his wife and brother) were jailed at Pul-e-Charkhi prison.
-After Karmal came into power, family members including Taraki's widow were released.
+After Karmal came into power, Taraki's jailed relatives, including his widow, were released.

-On 2 January 1980 edition of the Kabul New Times (the day of the PDPA's 15th anniversary), the education minister Anahita Ratebzad called Taraki "the martyred son of the country", and denounced Hafizullah Amin as "this savage despot, beastly, lunatic, and recognised spy of the imperialism of America".
+In the 2 January 1980 edition of the Kabul New Times (the day of the PDPA's 15th anniversary), the education minister Anahita Ratebzad called Taraki "the martyred son of the country", and denounced Hafizullah Amin as "this savage despot, beastly, lunatic, and recognised spy of the imperialism of America".